 Check your symptoms.
 If you think you’ve been exposed to COVID-19 and develop a fever, cough, or have trouble breathing, call your doctor.
 Visit the Centers for Disease Control and Prevention (CDC) for more details on symptoms.

 Check your medications.
 Check to make sure you have enough medications.
 Call your doctor if you need refills.
-Refill limits, such as the “refill too soon” limit, have been temporarily lifted.

 Are you a business owner or broker?
 Check out our COVID-19 Business Hub.

 Are you a doctor or health system?
 Visit the COVID-19 Provider Hub.

 Sign up for AmeriHealth New Jersey updates and information.
 Get connected today.